Schedule a free consultation

 Common Questions & Answers You May Have About Your Criminal Case in Texas

-At Doug Murphy Law Firm, P.C., we understand that you probably have lots of questions if you have been charged with a criminal offense, especially if it is your first time.
+At Murphy & McKinney Law Firm, P.C., we understand that you probably have lots of questions if you have been charged with a criminal offense, especially if it is your first time.
 We have handled thousands of cases, and we understand deeply how troubling this time may be for you.
 We want to make the process as smooth as possible, and to do so, we address a few questions that you may have from the outset of your arrest.
 Below are some of the most common questions we receive.
 For answers to more complex or specific questions, feel free to contact our office at 713-229-8333.

 If I Am Arrested in Texas, Do I Have to Speak to the Police?